HorizonShadow/blog/_posts/2016-04-28-shotgun-on-windows.markdown

 categories: windows ruby
 description: How to get shotgun running on windows using the new linux subsystem
 ---
-If you try to run `shotgun` in windows, you'll quickly find it explodes on start up with the error
+If you try to run [Shotgun](https://github.com/rtomayko/shotgun) in windows, you'll quickly find it explodes on start up with the error

     .../shotgun:148:in `trap': unsupported signal SIGQUIT (ArgumentError)